 We view grant writing as professional sports.
 To become and remain successful, you need to train hard in order to remain at the top of your highly competitive field.
 You will only realise your goals if you understand what is necessary to succeed in highly competitive programmes such as Horizon Europe and continuously improve your writing skills.
 In this article we will look at 5 key components to build a winning research consortium.

 Based on our experience in developing grant proposals, we have summarised some essential tips to take into account when composing your consortium.

 To successfully address Europe’s research and innovation challenges, researchers are increasingly required to collaborate in consortia with partners from different backgrounds.
 You need to develop a competitive consortium that brings together an international network of key opinion leaders, innovative companies and other important stakeholders such as patient organisations and health insurers.
 Do not just tick the boxes here, but make sure that each partner brings something to the table.
-Based on our experience in developing grant proposals for Horizon 2020, we have summarised some essential tips to take into account when composing your consortium.
+Based on our experience in developing grant proposals for Horizon 2020 and now Horizon Europe, we have summarised some essential tips to take into account when composing your consortium.